avuko/kathe/README.md

 `kathe.py` stores ssdeep hashes in Redis in such a way that correlation (ssdeep compares) between all relevant hashes is possible.
 Because the comparison is done during storage, retrieving all similar ssdeep hashes later is cheap.

-`kathe.py` also stores cross-linked info to redis: any of filename, ssdeep, sha256 and context has pointers to the other info available.
+`kathe.py` also stores cross-linked info to redis: any of inputname, ssdeep, sha256 and context has pointers to the other info available.

-Additionally, unique lists of sha256 hashes, ssdeep hashes, filenames and contexts are created.
+Additionally, unique lists of sha256 hashes, ssdeep hashes, inputnames and contexts are created.
 These lists function as "Indeces" which can help you access all data.
 The names:context list is stored as a sorted set (zset).
 The score is a counter of occurrence of a context value.
 Besides the obvious benefit of knowing the size of each stored context group, the zset also serves as a numbered dictionary in `app.py`.

 ```
 (set) names:sha256